Guntakal

-Guntakal, natively known as Guntakallu, is a city in Anantapur district of the Indian state of Andhra Pradesh.
-It is the headquarters of Guntakal mandal and Guntakal revenue division.It is also the headquarters of the Guntakal Railway Division in South Central Railway.
+Guntakal, natively known as Guntakallu, is a town in Anantapur district of the Indian state of Andhra Pradesh.
+It is the headquarters of Guntakal mandal and Guntakal revenue division.It is also the headquarters of the Guntakal Railway Division in South Coast Railway(SCoR), Guntakal Railway Station is vital junction for in Express passenger trains, Logistics transport and Freight transport. .Guntakal has A famous pilgrimage site Sri Nettikanti Anjaneya Swamy Temple in Kasapuram is famous for its "one-eyed" deity and the belief that the Lord's divine gaze looks directly at his devotees.